harrybrwn/dispatch/README.md

     hello [options]

 Options:
         --name      Name of the person you are saying hello to.
     -v, --verbose   Run the command verbosly
         --debug
-        --file      Either stdout or stderr (default: stdout) -h, --help      Get help.
+        --file      Either stdout or stderr (default: 'stdout') -h, --help      Get help.
 ```

 Arguments